julianespinel/website/blog/posts/complexity-analysis-of-a-hackerrank-solution.md

 “3 Growth of Functions.”
 Introduction to Algorithms, by Thomas H. Cormen, MIT Press, 2009.

 In short, asymptotic analysis of a problem with a fixed input can be simplified as O(1).
-For a longer explanation please see the [amazing feedback](https://www.reddit.com/r/programming/comments/9lxqt9/complexity_analysis_of_a_hackerrank_solution/) some redditors gave me about this post.
+For a longer explanation please see the [feedback](https://www.reddit.com/r/programming/comments/9lxqt9/complexity_analysis_of_a_hackerrank_solution/) some redditors gave me about this post.
 ___

 Recently I have been solving HackerRank problems.
 After clearing some exercises categorized as easy I decided to move forward and try a medium difficulty problem.
 That’s when I found an exercise called “Forming a Magic Square”.
 Here is its description: [Forming a Magic Square](https://www.hackerrank.com/challenges/magic-square-forming/problem).